Elecampane real

 This section has been translated automatically.

-Elecampane (Inula helenium) is a perennial herbaceous plant of the daisy family (Asteraceae), originally native to Central Asia, now native to almost all of Europe, up to 2 m. high.
-Elecampane has yellow flowers.
+Elecampane (Inula helenium) is a perennial herbaceous plant from the Asteraceae family, originally native to Central Asia and now native to almost all of Europe, which grows up to 2.5 m tall and has leaves with tomentose hairs on the underside and yellow flowers up to 7 cm wide.
 Elecampane is one of the oldest medicinal plants, used by the Greeks and Romans in ancient times.
 In the past, elecampane was often used as a spice.

 ESCOP: - no processing